kclconsult/tmrweb/README.md

 A sample re-implementation of a guideline processing tool under a defined microservice architecture.

 Cite as _[A Microservice Architecture for the Design of Computer-Interpretable Guideline Processing Tools](https://kclpure.kcl.ac.uk/portal/files/114975299/08828_paper_v2.pdf).
 Chapman, Martin and Curcin, Vasa.
+IEEE EUROCON 2019-18th International Conference on Smart Technologies.
 2019._

 ## Getting Started